 Currently in its third iteration, the Cradle to Cradle Certified Product Standard is rooted in the Cradle to Cradle® design principles established by William McDonough and Dr. Michael Braungart.
 Standard requirements are developed through a stakeholder engagement process with input from technical experts, market leaders and the public.

 To receive certification, products are assessed for environmental and social performance across five critical sustainability categories: material health, material reuse, renewable energy and carbon management, water stewardship, and social fairness.
-A product is assigned an achievement level (Basic, Bronze, Silver, Gold, Platinum) for each category.
+A product is assigned an achievement level (Bronze, Silver, Gold, Platinum) for each category.
 A product’s lowest category achievement also represents its overall certification level.
 The standard encourages continuous improvement over time by awarding certification on the basis of ascending levels of achievement and requiring certification renewal every two years.

 Find out how to certify a product.